renovate-bot/gemini-cli-extensions-_-postgres/README.md

 ### Configuration

-Set the following environment variables before starting the Gemini CLI:
+Set the following environment variables before starting the Gemini CLI.
+These variables can be loaded from a `.env` file.

 * `POSTGRES_HOST`: The hostname or IP address of the PostgreSQL server.
 * `POSTGRES_PORT`: The port number of the PostgreSQL server.
 * `POSTGRES_DATABASE`: The name of the database to connect to.
 * `POSTGRES_USER`: The username for authentication.
 * `POSTGRES_PASSWORD`: The password for authentication.

 ### Start Gemini CLI